What is the average babysitting rate in New Zealand? 2023 edition

 Babysitting rates in Auckland

 Childcare costs in Auckland are slightly above the average childcare costs across New Zealand.
-Specifically, the average babysitting rate in Auckland is $19.86 per hour.
-This is 22 cents higher than the average of $19.64 per hour and $1.54 higher than last years average of $18.32.
-The cost of babysitting in Auckland has risen nearly 2 dollars since 2020.
+Specifically, the average babysitting rate in Auckland is $22.07 per hour.

 Babysitting rates in Wellington

 Wondering how much a babysitter costs in Wellington?
 Babysitters in Wellington are paid on average slightly less than those in Auckland.
-The average babysitting rate in Wellington is $19.77, 13 cents above the country wide average.
-This is an increase of $1.65 compared to 2021's average hourly babysitting cost in Wellington ($18.12).
-Similarly, Wellington is experiencing an increase in babysitting cost of around $2 per hour, compared to 2020 ($17.69/hour).
+The average babysitting rate in Wellington is $21.96, which is still above the country wide average.

 Babysitting rates in Christchurch

 And, what do you pay a babysitter per hour in Christchurch?
-Here, the average babysitting rates are $19.43, which is 21 cents below the average across New Zealand.
-While still below the nationwide average, this is still around a $1.60 cent increase from the cost of babysitting in Christchurch in 2021, ($17.81), and around a $2.20 increase since 2020 ($17.23/hour).
+Here, the average babysitting rates are $20.98, which is 70 cents below the average across New Zealand.

 Interested in how much the average babysitter is paid in other areas around New Zealand?
 Have a look at our infographic for more detailed information!